Breadcrumb

 Endurance Limits

-It is expected that individual scenarios will run <30 minutes.
-Teams may be permitted to replace batteries during their run, but teams should consider the implications of returning to the original launch location and redeploying their systems Real-world systems will use stand-off sensors on platforms to locate and triage casualties in the field.
+Individual scenarios ran <30 minutes.
+Teams were permitted to replace batteries during their run; teams considered the implications of returning to the original launch location and redeploying their systems Real-world systems used stand-off sensors on platforms to locate and triage casualties in the field.

 Accordion item